 Mental illness includes conditions like antenatal and postnatal depression, anxiety, bipolar disorder, depression, obsessive compulsive disorder and schizophrenia.

-Some people experience mental illness for only a short time – for example, some parents experience postnatal depression in the weeks or months after having a baby.
-Likewise anxiety or depression can sometimes happen in response to stressful life events.
+Some people experience mental illness for only a short time.
+For example, some parents experience postnatal depression in the weeks or months after having a baby.
+Likewise, anxiety or depression can sometimes happen in response to stressful life events.

-For people who have conditions like bipolar disorder, schizophrenia, and chronic anxiety or depression, mental illness can be a long-term experience.
+But for people who have conditions like bipolar disorder, schizophrenia, and chronic anxiety or depression, mental illness can be a long-term experience.
 These people might need lifelong treatment to manage their illness.

-But for many people, mental illness isn’t a life sentence.
+For many people, mental illness isn’t a life sentence.
 With the right treatment and support, it’s possible to recover from mental illness and live a happy, healthy life.